MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/6-write-direct-method-code.md

 To test the method, start the apps in the correct order.

 1. Start the device app.
 A console window will open up, and telemetry will appear.
 1. Start the back-end app.
 This app immediately calls the direct method.
-Do you notice it is handled by the back-end app, with output similar to the following?
+Do you notice it's handled by the back-end app, with output similar to the following?

     ![Screenshot showing the output when the direct method is run by the back-end service app](../media/cheesecave-direct-method-sent.png)